nbessi/odoo_new_api_guideline/source/environment.rst

    self = self.env['res.partner'].with_context(tz=x).browse(self.ids)

-if will modifiy the current records in RecordSet after a rebrowse.
+it will modifiy the current records in RecordSet after a rebrowse.
 This will generate an incoherence between caches and RecordSet.